On Black Hole Echoes

-Note that introducing a Lorentz-violating operator corresponds to favoring a specific set of coordinates.
-A problem arises in black hole backgrounds near the horizon, where due to the blueshift the irrelevant operator could introduce worse singularities than the standard GR, thus rendering any perturbative description of the wave packet propagation on the background unreliable.
-Such a problem has been encountered in the past, where in order to study effects of Lorentz breaking at very short distances (aka ``trans-Planckian" problem) irrelevant Lorentz-breaking operators were introduced in Gullstrand-Painlev\'e (GP) coordinates \cite{jacobson,unruh}, where such pathological singularities are precluded by writing them in a coordinate system regular across the horizon\footnote{Any coordinate system which is regular on the horizon would do as well, since the transformations between it and the GP coordinates remain finite.
-For example we could have used the Eddington-Finklestein coordinates too.}.
-Thus these divergences are tamed.
+Indeed a similar problem has been encountered in the past, where in order to study effects of Lorentz breaking at very short distances (aka ``trans-Planckian" problem) irrelevant Lorentz-breaking operators were introduced in Gullstrand-Painlev\'e (GP) coordinates \cite{jacobson,unruh}, where such pathological singularities are precluded by writing them in a coordinate system regular across the horizon\footnote{Any coordinate system which is regular on the horizon would do as well, since the transformations between it and the GP coordinates remain finite.
+For example we could have used the Eddington-Finkelstein coordinates too.}.
+Thus these divergences are tamed\footnote{In contrast, \cite{afshordi} add Lorentz-breaking operators in a coordinate system which diverges on the horizon.
+This feeds the coordinate divergence into the observables, rendering their framework completely different from a black hole: it is a naked singularity through and through and so completely unreliable.
+The claims of echo detection by these works has been questioned in for example \cite{ashton}.}.
 We will see that in this case, when we use ingoing GP coordinates as a framework to code Lorentz violations, the regularity of the coordinates on the horizon implies that the reflection is small, and the echoes are very quiet.